Whoever controls the record

 Structured for court in one click.

-Full conversation, all three timestamp proofs, and a plain-English chain of custody written for a judge who has never heard the word blockchain.
-Because timestamps live on public blockchains and encrypted records are stored on your device, your proof remains independently verifiable for a minimum of seven years, regardless of any party's continued existence.
+Full conversation, all three timestamp proofs, WORM storage confirmation, and a plain-English chain of custody written for a judge who has never heard the word blockchain.
+Because timestamps live on public blockchains and encrypted records are locked in Amazon's immutable storage, your proof remains independently verifiable for a minimum of twenty years, regardless of any party's continued existence.

 The real cost of not having this